2023 Solar Incentives Guide for Minot, ND - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you have in place a net metering agreement with your Minot utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.
+• Net Metering: Net metering factors in once your solar system is up and running.
+If you have a net metering agreement with your Minot utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other places you may make back a percentage of the value.

-- Tax Exemptions: These could come in the form of property tax exemptions, which can let you exclude the value added by your solar panels when paying taxes on your home.
+• Tax Exemptions: These may come in the form of property tax exemptions, which can let you ignore the value of your solar system when paying property tax on your house.
 You could also look for exemptions on sales tax at the time of purchase.

 Best Technology